corrode/corrode.github.io/content/blog/hardening-rust/index.md

 ### Cleanup Operations

-Also, setting a hook is a great way to perform cleanup operations.
+Before the process terminates, you might want to flush logs, close network connections, or notify other systems that this instance is going down.
-Before the process potentially terminates, you might want to flush logs, close network connections, or notify other systems that this instance is going down.
+Setting a hook is a great way to perform such cleanup operations.

-But be careful—these hooks run in an already-compromised environment, so avoid operations that could themselves panic.
+But be careful: these hooks run in an already-compromised environment, so avoid operations that could panic themselves.

 ### Limitations

-Also remember that panic hooks only run for unwinding panics.
+Remember that panic hooks only run for unwinding panics.
-If your program is configured to abort on panic, or if the panic is caused by a stack overflow or out-of-memory condition, your hook won't execute.
+If your program aborts on panic, or if the panic is caused by a stack overflow or out-of-memory condition, **your hook won't execute**.

-My final rule is: **never rely on panic hooks for correctness.**
+Therefore **never rely on panic hooks for correctness.**

-They're purely for observability and graceful degradation; don't try to recover from logic errors as it is very hard to know the program's state at this point.
+They're purely for observability and graceful degradation; don't try to recover from logic errors as it is very hard to rely on a system's fragile underpinnings at this stage.

 ## Release and Debug Builds Are Two Different Programs